Battle of Arawe: Military situation

+Prior to World War II the island of New Britain was administered by Australia as part of the Territory of New Guinea.
+The Australian Naval and Military Expeditionary Force had captured the island from Germany in September 1914.
+Both Germany and Australia maintained colonial administrations and a plantation had been established at Arawe early in the period in which the island was ruled by Germany.
+New Britain was captured by Japan in early 1942.

-In July 1942, the U.S. Joint Chiefs of Staff directed that the main objective of the Allied forces in the South Pacific and Southwest Pacific area commands was to capture the major Japanese base at Rabaul on the eastern tip of New Britain.
+In July 1942, the U.S. Joint Chiefs of Staff directed that the main objective of the Allied forces in the South Pacific and Southwest Pacific area commands was to capture the major Japanese base at Rabaul on the northeastern tip of New Britain.
 From August 1942, U.S. and Australian forces conducted a series of offensives in New Guinea and the Solomon Islands, with the goals of eliminating Japanese positions in the region and establishing air bases close to Rabaul.
-The Japanese forces in the area mounted a strong resistance, but were unable to stop the Allied advance.
+The Japanese forces in the area mounted a strong resistance but were unable to stop the Allied advance.

-In June 1943, the Allies launched a major offensive—designated Operation Cartwheel—to capture Rabaul.
+In June 1943 the Allies launched a major offensive—designated Operation Cartwheel—to capture Rabaul.
 During the next five months, Australian and U.S. forces under the overall command of General Douglas MacArthur advanced along the north coast of eastern New Guinea, capturing the town of Lae and the Huon Peninsula.
-U.S. forces under the command of Admiral William Halsey, Jr. simultaneously advanced through the Solomon Islands from Guadalcanal, and established an air base at Bougainville in November.
-In June, the Joint Chiefs of Staff decided that it was unnecessary to capture Rabaul as the Japanese base there could be neutralized by blockade and aerial bombardment.
-MacArthur initially opposed this change in plans, but it was endorsed by the British and United States Combined Chiefs of Staff during the Quebec Conference in August.
+U.S. forces under the command of Admiral William Halsey, Jr. simultaneously advanced through the Solomon Islands from Guadalcanal and established an air base at Bougainville in November 1943.
+In June 1943 the Joint Chiefs of Staff decided that it was unnecessary to capture Rabaul as the Japanese base there could be neutralized by blockade and aerial bombardment.
+MacArthur initially opposed this change in plans, but it was endorsed by the British and United States Combined Chiefs of Staff during the Quebec Conference in August 1943.

-The Japanese Imperial General Headquarters assessed the strategic situation in the Southwest Pacific in late September 1943, and concluded that the Allies would attempt to break through the northern Solomon Islands and Bismarck Archipelago in the coming months en route to Japan's inner perimeter in the western and central Pacific.
+The Japanese Imperial General Headquarters assessed the strategic situation in the Southwest Pacific in late September 1943 and concluded that the Allies would attempt to break through the northern Solomon Islands and Bismarck Archipelago in the coming months en route to Japan's inner perimeter in the western and central Pacific.
 Accordingly, reinforcements were dispatched to strategic locations in the area in an attempt to slow the Allied advance.
 Strong forces were retained at Rabaul, however, as it was believed that the Allies would attempt to capture the town.
 At the time, Japanese positions in western New Britain were limited to airfields at Cape Gloucester on the island's western tip and several small way stations which provided small boats travelling between Rabaul and New Guinea with shelter from Allied aerial attacks.